pianoflattened/album2video/README.md

 ### using
 just run th executable that th command spits out (it will be in bin and called album2video). it has a help menu

-## THINGS I NEED TO ADD/FIX
-\- substantial slowdown if the image is large - resize image to be 720px tall if it is bigger + option to disable <br>
-\- if the image dimensions arent both even numbers it stops (yuv480p thing cant help it). going to crop out a row/col of pixels of the image in memory to fix <br>
-\- guessing artist/title from filenames

 ### track detection from filenames (for when ur stuffs not tagged)
 the regex is currently as follows:
 ```regex